lalitkumarmpi5/lalitkumarmpi5/README.md

 - 👋 Hi, I’m @lalitkumar
 - 👀 I’m interested in Data Science
-- 🌱 I’m currently learning Data Anal
+- 🌱 I’m currently learning Data Analysis

 <!---
 lalitkumarmpi5/lalitkumarmpi5 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.